thehack/beta.kidbuilder/README.md

-redirects after successful attempts. after successful level/new, redirect to levels/list. fix resourse to singular: ex: 'puzzle/1/show' not '/puzzles/1/show'
+redirects after successful attempts. after successful level/new, redirect to levels/list. fix resourse to singular: ex: 'puzzle/1/show' not '/puzzles/1/show' sort out why ruby 1.9.2 breaks the tile game and the fill in the blanks game - the tiles are all green and the fillin words get brackets.

 ##Brain-storming belts/lessons:
 ###God is LOVE.
 ###God, the Great Inventor.